JSpielz/EECS470_LAB1/README.md

 # These are your main commands for running programs and generating output
 make <my_program>.out      <- run a program on simv
-                              output *.out, *.cpi, *.wb, and *.ppln files make <my_program>.syn.out  <- run a program on syn_simv and do the same
+                              output *.out, *.cpi, *.wb, and *.ppln files make <my_program>.syn.out  <- run a program on syn.simv and do the same

 # ---- Executable Compilation ---- #
-make simv      <- compiles simv from the TESTBENCH and SOURCES make syn_simv  <- compiles syn_simv from TESTBENCH and SYNTH_FILES make *.vg      <- synthesize modules in SOURCES for use in syn_simv make slack     <- grep the slack status of any synthesized modules
+make build/simv      <- compiles simv from the TESTBENCH and SOURCES make build/syn.simv  <- compiles syn.simv from TESTBENCH and SYNTH_FILES
+make synth/cpu.vg    <- synthesize modules in SOURCES for use in syn.simv make slack           <- grep the slack status of any synthesized modules

 # ---- Program Memory Compilation ---- #
 # Programs to run are in the programs/ directory
-make programs/<my_program>.mem  <- compile a program to a RISC-V memory file make compile_all                <- compile every program at once (in parallel with -j)
+make programs/mem/<my_program>.mem  <- compile a program to a RISC-V memory file make compile_all                    <- compile every program at once (in parallel with -j)

 # ---- Dump Files ---- #
 make <my_program>.dump  <- disassembles compiled memory into RISC-V assembly dump files